 Individual performance objectives of our named executive officers, other than Mr. Crowley, are set by the executive officer to whom each such named executive officer reports, which for 2018 was Mr. Crowley for all of our named executive officers.
 These objectives are neither reviewed nor approved by the Compensation Committee.
 Rather, these objectives serve as a measuring tool for our chief executive officer in formulating his recommendation to the Compensation Committee as to the appropriate individual multiplier for each named executive officer.
 During the annual review process, the Company's chief executive officer discusses with the Compensation Committee his overall evaluation for each such executive which includes each such executive's performance and accomplishments as they relate to the Company's corporate goals, departmental performance, and other significant accomplishments.
 While the Compensation Committee relies in part on the chief executive officer's evaluation of the other named executive officers, it also considers the degree of difficulty in attaining the Company's goals and such executive's accomplishments.
-In considering the degree of difficulty, the Compensation Committee considers factors such as the influence of external events, including unanticipated clinical events and regulatory timelines, and the effort expended by executive session along with the Lead Independent Director of the Board and without the presence of the chief executive officer.
+In considering the degree of difficulty, the Compensation Committee considers factors such as the influence of external events, including unanticipated clinical events and regulatory timelines, and the effort expended by executives.
+The Compensation Committee reviews and discusses its evaluation of the Company's chief executive officer's performance and accomplishments in executive session along with the Lead Independent Director of the Board and without the presence of the chief executive officer.
 Upon the completion of such process the Compensation Committee subjectively determines the individual multiplier for each named executive officer, other than the chief executive officer, based on the Compensation Committee's subjective determination of such officer's satisfaction of the applicable goals.